-The financial statements are general purpose financial statements have been prepared in accordance with the Australian Accounting Standards - Reduced Disclosure Requirements of the Australian Accounting Standards Board (AASB) and the Australian Charities and Not-for-profits Commission Act 2012.
-The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.
+The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures of the Australian Accounting Standards Board (AASB) and the Australian Charities and Not-for-profits Commission Act 2012.
+The entity is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.